-The transition was slow and bumpy; changes at ATMs, gas stations come next
+The transition was slow and bumpy; ATM changes come next

-October 2016 marks the one-year anniversary when consumers were officially introduced to EMV, the smart-chip based payment technology taking over the U.S. payment ecosystem.
+October 2018 will mark the three-year anniversary when consumers were officially introduced to EMV, the smart-chip based payment technology taking over the U.S. payment ecosystem.

-To measure just how successful (or not) the EMV shift has been, CreditCards.com spoke with a handful of payment industry leaders to find out.
+To measure just how successful (or not) the EMV shift has been so far, CreditCards.com spoke with a handful of payment industry leaders to find out.
 Here’s what they had to say:

-your wallet doesn’t have a chip card yet, it will shortly
+If your wallet doesn’t have a chip card yet, you’re in the minority

-More than half of consumer credit cards have been issued with smart chips (65 percent according to CPI Card Group, or as high as 88 percent, according to MasterCard), but not all U.S. payment cards are EMV-ready.
-Debit cards, in particular, are lagging behind, as only about 33 percent have chips on them today, according to CPI Card Group.
+More than half of consumer credit cards have been issued with smart chips (85 percent according to CPI Card Group), but not all U.S. payment cards are EMV-ready.
+Debit chip cards have rolled out at a slower pace, and today, about 60 percent are EMV-ready, according to CPI Card Group.

 “In some places, merchants have bought the equipment and they’ve installed the equipment, but the credit card companies have not certified the equipment,” explained Mallory Duncan, senior vice president and general counsel at the National Retail Federation.
 “So even though the chip card reader is sitting there, they aren’t allowed to turn the reader on to process chip card payments.
 Instead there’s a sign saying ’chip reader not operating’ or something like that.”